Equilibrium (band)

-Equilibrium is a German symphonic folk metal band from Bavaria.
-The band's music combines elements of folk music, pagan metal, melodic black metal and symphonic metal with various other influences.
+Equilibrium is a German folk metal band from Bavaria.
+The band's music combines elements of folk music, pagan metal, melodic black metal and symphonic metal, though they recently added in more modern influences including metalcore and industrial metal.
 Their riffs reflect traditional Germanic melodies.
-Their lyrical themes focus on Germanic tales and Germanic mythology.
-The songs of the band are almost always in German, although most recently they prioritized the English in their songs, mostly with their sixth album Renegades (2019).
+Their lyrical themes focus on Germanic tales and mythology.
+The lyrics of the band used to be mostly in German, although most recently they prioritized English, especially starting with their sixth album Renegades (2019).